Manu Vatuvei: 2010–2017

 Vatuvei finished off the Warriors 2014 NRL season as the Warriors highest tryscorer for the year with 17 tries in 23 matches.
 On 7 October 2014, Vatuvei was selected in the New Zealand Kiwis' final 24-man squad for the 2014 Four Nations series.
 In the Four Nations final against Australia, Vatuvei scored two tries.
 With his second he became the new all-time top try scorer for the Kiwis, breaking Nigel Vagana's record of 19, a record held since 2006.

 In the pre-season, Vatuvei played in the Warriors' Auckland Nines.
 On 13 February, Vatuvei was played for the NRL All Stars in the 2015 All Stars match, a 20–6 loss to the Indigenous All Stars.
 In Round 6, against the Wests Tigers, Vatuvei played his 200th NRL game, scoring twice in the Warriors 32–22 win at Mt Smart Stadium.
 In the following week against the North Queensland Cowboys, Vatuvei overtook Nigel Vagana as the most prolific New Zealand try scorer when he touched down for his 141st career try in the Warriors 28–24 loss at 1300SMILES Stadium.

 Vatuvei was selected for New Zealand in the 2015 Anzac Test, scoring a try in the Kiwis' 26–12 win.
 In Round 14 against the Sydney Roosters, Vatuvei became the first player in NRL history to score at least 10 tries in 10 consecutive seasons.
 He suffered a season-ending shoulder injury in round 22,.
 Finishing the season with 16 matches and 11 tries for the Warriors.

 In 2016, Vatuvei scored his 150th first grade try, the 11th player to do so and the first New Zealander.

 On 6 May 2017, Vatuvei made his debut for Mate Ma'a Tonga and scored a try in the 6th minute of the match in Tonga's 26–24 victory over Fiji at Campbelltown in the 2017 Pacific Test Triple Header.
 On 10 July, Vatuvei was released from his contract with the New Zealand Warriors and signed a deal with Salford Red Devils.
 His last appearance for the Warriors was on 14 July 2017, in an emotional farewell at Mt Smart Stadium, temporarily renamed Manu Vatuvei Stadium for the match.
-His time with Salford didn't last long, being released after only eight games due to picking up a injury in the following preseason.
+His time with Salford didn't last long, being released after only eight games due to picking up an injury in the following preseason.

 Vatuvei announced his well rumoured retirement on social media on 15 July 2019; explaining the delay in his decision was due to being unable to accept that his time was up.